MicrosoftDocs/learn/learn-pr/student-evangelism/install-code-tools-python-nasa/includes/5-install-vs-code.md

 As mentioned before, Visual Studio Code is free.
 If you're using a Windows computer, you can download it [on the Visual Studio Code learning page](https://aka.ms/LearnOnVSCode?azure-portal=true).
 Download the Coding Pack for Python, which will install Python and the necessary extensions as well.
 When the program has finished downloading, run the executable file to start the installation process.

 > [!NOTE]
-> The picture below shows someone using Windows 10 or Windows 11 with the Microsoft Edge browser.
+> The picture below shows someone using Windows 11 with the Microsoft Edge browser.
 If you're using a macOS or Linux device, select the appropriate version from the dropdown or select **(other downloads)** to make the selection that best represents your system.
 We'll walk you through how to [install Python](/learn/modules/install-code-tools-python-nasa/7-install-python) and all of the necessary extensions in Unit 7 of this module.

 :::image type="content" source="../media/download-vs-code.png" alt-text="Screenshot of the VS Code download page on the Visual Studio Code website.":::